-The Company recorded a net loss of \$6,208,342 for Q1-2021 (Q1-2020: \$3,401,300).
+The Company recorded a net loss of \$5,320,897 for Q3-2021 (Q3-2020: \$5,165,372).

-Exploration and evaluation expenses increased by 64% and are detailed in the Exploration Activities section of this report above.
+Exploration and evaluation expenses increased by 36% and are detailed in the Exploration Activities section of this report above.

 The Company's reclamation provision is recognized from previous activity at the Troilus mine based on an estimate of anticipated future costs for reclamation.
 As costs are incurred, they are applied against the reclamation liability.
 The liability is updated regularly for changes in estimate and changes in discount and inflation rates.
-As a result, a credit of \$156,339 was recorded as reclamation estimate to the statement of operations for Q1-2021 (Q1-2020: a charge of \$27,339).
-The discounting is accreted over time and \$12,114 has been recorded as accretion to the statement of operations for Q1-2021 (Q1-2020: \$14,506).
+As a result, a credit of \$303,325 was recorded as reclamation estimate to the statement of operations for Q3-2021 (Q3-2020: a credit of \$122,747).
+This is largely a result of the increase in the discount rate used.
+The discounting is accreted over time and \$31,980 has been recorded as accretion to the statement of operations for Q3-2021 (Q3-2020: \$4,774).